 ROB MOSSBURG owns The Cottage Company, a Harbor Springs development and interior design firm.
 The company has attracted national notice for the quality and environmental sensitivity of its properties, particularly its Bay Street Cottages in downtown Harbor Springs, which was named the best cluster community in the country by Builder Magazine.

-ROGER NEWTON has worked for more than twenty-five years in the pharmaceutical and life sciences industries.
+ROGER NEWTON has worked for more than 25 years in the pharmaceutical and life sciences industries.
 He is the founder of Esperion Therapeutics, Inc., located in the Michigan Life Science and Innovation Center in Plymouth.
-Roger is especially passionate about our work to partner with medical professionals to expand support for the premise that healthy food is the foundation of good health.
+Roger is passionate about our work to partner with medical professionals to expand support for the premise that healthy food is the foundation of good health.

 DENIS PIERCE heads Pierce & Associates, P.C., a Chicago real-estate law firm, and the Pierce Family Foundation, which turns his "give back" philosophy into funding many good causes in Chicago and northwest Michigan.
 He summers on Glen Lake.

 CRAIG SHARP is a wealth management advisor and certified financial planner with Merrill Lynch.
-He specializes in wealth management planning and investment consulting for nonprofit endowments and foundations.
+He specializes in planning and investment consulting for nonprofit endowments and foundations.
 A past board chair, Craig played a vital role in building organizational effectiveness.
 He and his family live in Grand Rapids and Frankfort where they once owned and operated the Coho Café.

 MARY VAN VALIN is a respected activist in the community.
 She is a former teacher, and recently helped advance a public park on Old Mission Peninsula.
 Mary is involved in many community initiatives, including leading the effort to install solar panels on a local school and coordinating an initiative to help students become advocates for climate solutions.